brasten/yodlee-unofficial-guide/README.md

 - `ProviderAccount.dataset[].nextUpdateScheduled` and `Account.dataset[].nextUpdateScheduled`
   - are these two different values or the same value returned in two different locations?
 - `Provider.isAutoRefreshEnabled`

+## BUCKET: List of things to expand (YSL 1.1) ##

+- `autoRefresh` on Account model
+  - doesn't it make more sense on ProviderAccount?
+  - will it actually be different between Accounts on a given ProviderAccount?

+- `ProviderAccount.dataset[].lastUpdated` does not seem to be updated after a PARTIAL_SUCCESS.
+However, on the ProviderAccount's Accounts, `dataset[].lastUpdated` IS updated.
+Intentional?

 Footnotes